Written by:

 3.2.
 Attach images to attractions

-Click UPLOAD to attach the images (you can use the images from the file you downloaded at the start).
+Click OPEN to attach the images (you can use the images from the file you downloaded at the start).

 Images can be removed after upload using the delete button in each image.